shaw-kunal/notes/js-notes.md

  ans: in javascript , prototypes and inheritance are core concept  that enables object to share properties and method, promoting  code resuse and modularity.

- 1. Prototypes: Every Javascript object has an internal property called [[prototype]], whcih refers to another object.
+ 1. '''Prototypes''': Every Javascript object has an internal property called [[prototype]], whcih refers to another object.
 This mechinism allows an object to  inherience propertiese and  method from another object.

 Prototype Object: When you create an object, you can specify its prototype using Object.create(), or it is automatically set when using constructor functions or classes.

 <!--

  const animal = {
   sound: 'generic sound',
   makeSound() {
     console.log(this.sound);